psu13/mutable-hakyll/posts/this-is-why-they-continue-to-fail.md

 Now, download the Olympus app for your iPhone and fire it up.

-Now the camera will spend about ten seconds saying that it is "starting the Wi-Fi" and then it will who you a QR code that you are supposed to capture with your phone.
+Now the camera will spend about ten seconds saying that it is "starting the Wi-Fi" and then it will show you a QR code that you are supposed to capture with your phone.
 I shit you not.

 > <a data-flickr-embed="true"  href="https://www.flickr.com/photos/79904144@N00/34676124481/in/dateposted-public/" title="IMG_2163"><img src="https://c1.staticflickr.com/5/4274/34676124481_c0d86e45cd_z.jpg" width="640" height="480" alt="IMG_2163"></a>